JuliaVTK/WriteVTK.jl/README.md

 grids.
 In each case, the correct kind of VTK file will be generated.

-## Rectilinear and structured meshes
+## Rectilinear and structured grids

 ### Define a grid